 Praise for Doctorow: Collected Stories

-“Here, without the framework of historical context that defines his best-known novels, we discover a Doctorow equally adept at plumbing the contemporary American psyche and are reminded of literature’s loss following his death in 2015.”—O: The Oprah Magazine
+“Here, without the framework of historical context that defines his best-known novels, we discover a Doctorow equally adept at plumbing the contemporary American psyche and are reminded of literature’s loss following his death.”—O: The Oprah Magazine

 “These tales—sketches, really, wide-ranging in time, place and circumstances—are penned by a modern master. . . .
 What makes Doctorow’s historical novels brilliant is their engaging prose, smart writerly style, unconventional narratives and inventive and entertaining plots.
 Same for these dog-eared, pre-owned stories.”—USA Today